Prokash21/Prokash21.github.io/content/home/experience.md

       - Synthesized Ag-deposited Ni/rGO nanoparticles and evaluated sensor and biological properties for collaborative projects.

       Projects:
-      - Beyond Differential Expression: Deep Neural Profiling Reveals RAP1GAP2 as a Latent Regulator of Tumor Invasion in Oropharyngeal Carcinoma.
+      - Beyond Differential Expression: Deep Neural Profiling reveals RAP1GAP2 as a latent regulator of tumor invasion in Oropharyngeal Carcinoma.
       - Synthesis and application of Ag-deposited Ni/rGO nanospheres in glucose sensing, antibacterial properties, and antioxidant activity.

       GitHub: